-Emily Butler is the Industry Coordinator for the Georgia Center of Innovation for Logistics and is based in the Center’s Savannah office.
+Emily Butler is the Senior Project Manager for the Georgia Center of Innovation for Logistics and is based in the Center’s Savannah office.
 As Industry Coordinator, Emily manages industry connections and serves as the interface for a wide range of projects, including several with the Georgia Ports Authority.
 She also manages the Center’s research tools and is responsible for compiling data for the monthly Logistics Market Snapshot and Regional Facts Sheets, as well as providing freight rate analysis.

 Prior to joining the Center, Emily worked with Total Quality Logistics for five years where she managed a wide book of business and worked with customers and carriers on a daily basis, negotiating services, needs, and costs.
 Emily graduated from Miami University where she earned a Bachelor of Science in Business.